ZhgChg.Li

 1. Draggable view controller?
 Interactive view controller!

-3. Systematic study of iOS animations part five: Using UIViewPropertyAnimator
+3. Systematic Learning of iOS Animations Part 5: Using UIViewPropertyAnimator

-4. Using UIPresentationController to write a simple and beautiful bottom pop-up control (Simply for Present animation effects, you can directly use this)
+4. Using UIPresentationController to create a simple and elegant bottom popup control (If you only need the Present animation effect, you can directly use this)

 1. Swift: https://github.com/Kharauzov/SwipeableCards